ldhandley/GardenTracker/README.md

 * Allows user to update data about plants (CRUD)

 ## Future Ideas:
+* Use a drone photo of the yard to let user "paint" where plants are; save data about where plants are actually located!!
 * Organize annual photos
 * Allows user to add observations about plants, organized by date
 * Visualization of observations over time